C13v2/Me-Myself-and-I/README.md

 Hi there 👋

 ## 🚀 About Me
-💻 I’m an electronic engineer who loves building web apps and solving problems.
+💻 Hi, I’m an electronic engineer passionate about embedded systems and electronics design.
+I enjoy solving problems and exploring new technologies.
-🌱 Currently learning machine learning and AI tools.

 ## 🛠️ Skills
 ⚡ JavaScript | Python | C++ | TypeScript